 I guess if you live in a cool climate (like I do…now!), you wouldn’t necessarily wear a denim jacket much in the winter, but otherwise it’s a year-round staple.
 I suggest investing in a timeless, fitted blue denim jacket.
 But after that, the sky’s the limit!
 You can also look for jackets with cinched waistbands, softer silhouettes and in different colors or patterns.

-Blazers were set to trend high again this year.
-But since many of us are going out a good bit less, I don’t think we’ll get as much wear out of them this year.
-That’s a shame.
+Blazers were set to trend high again last year.
+But since many of us got out a good bit less, we didn’t wear them as much last fall.
+So maybe we’ll get to make up for that this year.
 I love wearing my blazers and feel just as comfortable and casual in them as I do a cardigan.
 So I’ll definitely be wearing mine to church and such.
-In fact, I think I wore my black Veronica Beard scuba jacket just a few weeks ago.
+In fact, I’ve really enjoyed wearing my linen blazer this summer, so I know I’ll be grabbing my more fallish ones soon.

 What about other completer pieces?